 Auroch skull lat.
 Bos primegenius

-• discovered in the northern part of the Ibitzgraben near Grimmen;
+- discovered in the northern part of the Ibitzgraben near Grimmen

-bone with teeth,
+- bone with teeth

-13th century B.C.
-Bronze Age;
+- 13th century B.C., Bronze Age

-length: 110 cm, horn span: 80 cm
+- horn span: 80 cm

 Dredger operator Hans-Jürgen Rogge discovers the remains of the bones in the swampy trench during land improvement work on 29 June 1989.
 The bones are the horned section of an animal skull.
 Gerhard and Helmhold Strübing find the lower jaw with all its teeth, the rotation vertebra and seven cervical vertebrae of a wild bull during subsequent excavations on 8 July.
 No other remains of the animal's skeleton are found.